PhilipQuirke/quanta_mech_interp/useful_tags.md

 ## Non-generic tags
 The library can be extended with non-generic tags - that is tags specific to a particular context.

-The [quanta_maths](https://github.com/PhilipQuirke/quanta_maths) repository defines arithmetic-specific tags including MathAdd, MathSub, the MathsBehavior tags and the MathsAlgorithm tags.
+For example, the [quanta_maths](https://github.com/PhilipQuirke/quanta_maths) repository defines arithmetic-specific tags including MathAdd, MathSub, the MathsBehavior tags and the MathsAlgorithm tags.

 ## Useful Node Tags
 The list of useful nodes and the facts gathered about them (e.g. percentage failure, answer impact, attention) are saved to a JSON file: